CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 You can define the following OSPF parameters per interface:
 - Network type (point-to-point or broadcast).
 Broadcast is the default setting.
-- Interval between hello packets sent on the interface.
+- Hello interval.
+The number of seconds between hello packets sent on the interface.
+- Dead interval.
+Then number of seconds before neighbors declare the router down after they stop hearing hello Packets.
+- Priority in becoming the OSPF Designated Router (DR) on a broadcast interface.

 Cumulus Networks recommends that you configure the interface as point-to-point unless you intend to use the Ethernet media as a LAN with multiple connected routers.
 Point-to-point provides a simplified adjacency state machine; there is no need for DR/BDR election and *LSA reflection*.
 See {{<exlink url="http://tools.ietf.org/rfc/rfc5309" text="RFC5309">}} for a more information.